tomasdecamino/Kit-Robotica-Experimental/README.md

 ##Usage

 Inside the setup() section  include the command setMotors(), this will setup all motor pins.
+Then use movement functions described above in the loop() section of the code

 ##Instalation